CaracalI/writeups/README.md

 # writeups
-writeups of ctf challenges &amp; machines\npassword to unlock a file : base64(flag)
+writeups of ctf challenges &amp; machines
+password to unlock a file : base64(flag)